Free wifi in Tel Aviv? Well, don’t worry, it’s almost everywhere.

 19 King George street, near Allenby street, Tel Aviv

-109 Yehuda Halevy street, near Rothschiled Boulevard, Tel Aviv
+109 Yehuda Halevy street, near Rothschild Boulevard, Tel Aviv

-Shmanmonet Cafe is a sweet cafe in Yehuda Halevy street, a minuet walk from Rothschild Boulevard. colorful and cozy, perfect for a casual coffee, light lunch and friendly to laptop fans.
+Shmanmonet Cafe is a sweet cafe in Yehuda Halevy street, a minute walk from Rothschild Boulevard. colorful and cozy, perfect for a casual coffee, light lunch and friendly to laptop fans.

-The meaning of the word Nahat in Hebrew is quietly, pleasantly, and Hahat Cafe is defenatly the right place to get some “Nahat” without leaving the heart of Tel Aviv.
-Nahat Cafe is located in Dizengoff square and serve many types of roasted coffee and baked goods.
+The meaning of the word Nahat in Hebrew is quietly, pleasantly, and Hahat Cafe is definitely the right place to get some “Nahat” without leaving the heart of Tel Aviv.
+Nahat Cafe is located in Dizengoff square and serves many types of roasted coffee and baked goods.

 44-51 Geula street, near Allenby street, Tel aviv